Skip to content

 Going home

-Maybe the cleanest pattern in the entire dataset: every time I go back to Bangkok, the music I listen to is happier.
+This is perhaps the cleanest pattern in the entire dataset: every time I go back home to Bangkok, the music I listen to is happier.

 Feb '25